harrietty/harrietryder.co.uk/src/blog/running-code-docker-sandbox.md

 We are not telling our Image to include the `tests.sh` file OR the user code because we don't know what code the user is going to submit at this point.
 We might know what tests we want to run, but I'm imagining a situation where the user could complete any one of multiple exercises.
 So we wouldn't know which exercise they were completing until we get a request from them to run some code, therefore we don't know which test files we'd need to run in our container.

-We could add **all** the test files to our Image, but that seems a bit unnecessary.
-We have another option for copying files to a container and that is called **mounting** which I mentioned earlier.
+We could add **all** the test files to our Image (which is actually something I did in a later refactor).
+But for now, I chose the option I mentioned earlier for making files available to a container - **mounting**.

 When we run a container, we can do use the `-v` option and mount a volume.
-This basically just means copying a folder or directory from the local machine to the Docker container.
+This basically just means making a folder or directory on the local machine available to the Docker container as though it has been copied to the container itself.
 To run our image (which we called `test_runner`) and mount the user's code and a test file, we can run:

 `$ docker run --rm -v $(pwd)/user_code.sh:/user_code.sh -v $(pwd)/tests.sh:/tests.sh test_runner`